ciatph/csv-parser-uploader/README.md

 ## csv-parser-uploader

-Parse normalized rainfed rice recommendations data for the Crop Recommendations page and upload to Firestore.
+Parse normalized (general) rainfed rice recommendations data for the Crop Recommendations page and upload to Firestore.

 ## Requirements